displaylink-rpm/displaylink-rpm/README.md

 ```

 Now any display, hdmi and/or dvi ports on your docking station should work,
-and the displaylink.service should run.
+and the displaylink-driver.service should run.

 ## Hardware-specific behavior